-The reason you need to learn all the factors that will get your post on the first page of Google guaranteed is simple.
-People search Google an unbelievable 3.5 billion times per day.
+The main reason you need to learn the factors that will get your post on the first page of Google guaranteed is simple.
+People search Google an unbelievable 5.5 billion times per day.
 66 percent of all buyers search before making a purchase decision.

 In today’s world whenever someone faces a dilemma of making any decision or looking for something, ‘Google It’ is the most commonly used phrase by almost everyone, as it’s an answer to all their questions.